 Varvakios is a slice from traditional Greek daily life, beginning in the early hours of the morning and lasting until the late afternoon.
-In this crowded, noisy, fragrant, and lively place, one can find almost any basic source of protein, foodstuff or exotic item that one’s heart desires.
+In this crowded, noisy, fragrant, and lively place, one can find almost any basic source of protein, foodstuff, or exotic item that one’s heart desires.

 Fruit and vegetables beckon from across the street.
-Fruit stalls are laden with seasonal produce, including gleaming cherries, apricots, the largest watermelons you have ever seen, and — in early autumn — green and purple figs.
+Fruit stalls are laden with seasonal produce, including gleaming cherries, apricots, the largest watermelons you have ever seen, and—in early autumn—green and purple figs.

 A stroll through Varvakios market is an Athens tradition

-Even though the market closes at sunset, these eateries stay open 24/7.
+Although the market closes at sunset, these eateries stay open 24/7.

 It is through a donation of his that the Varvakeion Lyceum was built near what is today Athinas Street.
 This was founded in 1857 as the country’s only Lyceum of its kind for many years.

-The old building was destroyed during the December events in 1944 but today the famous “Varvakeio School” operates as a high school in a new building in Paleo Psychiko, Athens.
+The old building was destroyed during the December events in 1944, but, today, the famous “Varvakeio School” operates as a high school in a new building in Paleo Psychiko, Athens.